TV Tropes Needs Your Help

 - Closed Captioning: Early on the bike beeps and says "BEEP" on the screen.

-Servo: His bike is closed captioned for the hearing impaired!
+Crow: Motorcycle is closed captioned for the hearing-impaired!

 - Cozy Catastrophe: One of the sketches in the MST episode is devoted to lampshading the ample greenery and well-maintained roads of this post-apocalyptic future.